shreyaspathak11/krishi-sahayak-ai/README.md

 - **WhatsApp Integration**: A WhatsApp chatbot will allow farmers to send text queries and receive text-based answers, links, and even images (e.g., sending a photo of a diseased plant for analysis).
 - **Simple Mobile App**: A low-bandwidth mobile application will provide a graphical interface for accessing advisories, market prices, and news in a more structured format.

-By pursuing these advancements, Krishi Sahayak AI can evolve from an innovative project into an essential, life-changing tool for millions of farmers across India.
+By pursuing these advancements, Krishi Sahayak can evolve from an innovative project into an essential, life-changing tool for millions of farmers across India.

 ---